noeltoivio/noeltoivio.github.io/index.md

 Areas of responsibility:
 - <b>Design responsible for combat</b> which meant spearheading and setting the quality of the boss designs, enemies and new weapons
 - <b>Design responsible for onboarding and first time user experience</b> which meant designing the tutorial and new feature introductions and fixing one of the main problems with Trailmakers which was high player drop rates early on.
+- <b>Overseeing open world gameplay interactions</b> where I mentored designers and set the quality of physics puzzles, character interactions and enemy camps.

 <a href="trailmakers.html" class="btn">More info ↗</a>